 “The charge consisted of forcibly exploiting the victims, practicing slavery and servitude, detaining the victims and depriving them of their freedom, harnessing and forcing them to work without pay, and assaulting the integrity of the victims’ bodies.”

-During the previous year, the National Committee for Combating Human Trafficking got a report identified with people carrying out acts identified with human trafficking by misusing representatives and presenting them to different types of torment and abuse.
+Last year, the National Committee for Combating Human Trafficking report identified people carrying out acts.
+And identified with human trafficking by misusing representatives and presenting them to different types of torment and abuse.

-The casualties were obliged to the Protection and Social Rehabilitation Center (AMAN) after they got the fundamental medical services.
+The casualties obliged to the Protection and Social Rehabilitation Center (AMAN) after getting the fundamental medical services.

-The National Committee for Combating Human Trafficking and the security experts in the State of Qatar led their examinations concerning the case, and it has drawn up numerous purposes behind this, including the forensic medical certificate, just as the induction of the assertions of witnesses and explanations of the people in question.
+The National Committee for Combating Human Trafficking and the security experts in the State of Qatar led their examinations concerning the case.
+And it has drawn up numerous purposes behind this.
+Also including the forensic medical certificate just as the induction of the assertions of witnesses and explanations of the people in question.

-After completing the investigations and gathering all proof, the National Committee for Combating Human Trafficking selected a legal advisor for the people in question, while the case continued with the Qatari courts.
+After completing the investigations and gathering all proof, the National Committee to Combat Human Trafficking selected a legal advisor for the people in question, while the case continued with the Qatari courts.

-The Criminal Court of the Court of First Instance administered to detain the two defendants for a time of ten years and to fine every one of them a measure of QR 200,000 for the allegations they were accused of and to expel them from the nation after the completion of the sentence.
+The Criminal Court of the Court of First Instance administered to detain the two defendants for a time of ten years.
+Also, fined every one of them around QR 200,000 for the allegations.
+In addition to expelling them from the nation after the completion of the sentence.

-Minister of Administrative Development, Labor and Social Affairs HE Yousuf bin Mohammed Al Othman Fakhroo and Chairman of the National Committee for Combating Human Trafficking welcomed the courts ruling and trusted that this decision will act as a deterrent to any human traffickers who believe that they can evade the rule of law in Qatar.
+In addition, Minister of Administrative Development, Labor and Social Affairs HE Yousuf bin Mohammed Al Othman Fakhroo and Chairman of the National Committee.
+In order to combat Human Trafficking welcomed the courts ruling and trusted that this decision.
+And they will act as a deterrent to any human traffickers who believe that they can evade the rule of law in Qatar.

-His Excellency added that the State of Qatar is a functioning individual from the global network in fighting illegal exploitation and forces exacting punishments on those found guilty of violating human trafficking laws and doesn’t does tolerate any violations or infringement of human rights.
+Similarly, his Excellency added that the State of Qatar is a functioning individual from the global network in fighting illegal exploitation.
+And forces exacting punishments on those found guilty of violating human trafficking law and doesn’t tolerate any violations or infringement of human rights.
 His Excellency brought up that the committee affirms that all measures have been taken to give vital consideration and security to the casualties previously, during, and after investigation.

 𝐌𝐚𝐧𝐟𝐨𝐫𝐜𝐞 𝐓𝐫𝐚𝐝𝐢𝐧𝐠 𝐚𝐧𝐝 𝐂𝐨𝐧𝐭𝐫𝐚𝐜𝐭𝐢𝐧𝐠